Davide-OttoneCasagrande/Call-Log-Handler/docs/drs.md

     - load the logs from an external source  filePath
 - CallLog
     - each intance rapresent one log
-- LogCollectionToJson
-    - build a list of CallLogs
 - IToDataStore
     - interface that expose the list for third party software